polar-app/polar-app/content/docs/web-page-capture-and-archival.md

 Additionally, we capture the document in a way to make them more usable and more readable.

+You can easily open the original URL of any captured webapge through Polar.
+Any potential changes on the website will not be reflected in the previously captured webpage.

 <!-- <img class="img-fluid img-shadow" src="./assets/screenshots/captured-content-window.png"> -->
 <p class="text-center"><img class="img-fluid img-shadow" src="../assets/screenshots/capture-preview-narrow.png"></p>